Text consolidated by Valsts valodas centrs (State

 supported in the territory of the Latgale Special Economic Zone

-and other structural units outside the territory of the Latgale
+and other units outside of the territory of the Latgale Special

 3) the following shall not be considered to be commercial